bobshriver/UNR-EcoForecast/labs/challenge1.md

 ### Background ###

-As we've discussed, mechanistic knowledge can improve forecasts.
+As we've discussed, mechanistic or system specific knowledge can design and improve forecasts.
 The soil moisture data come from the Jornada Basin, a desert grassland in south-central NM.

 Soil moisture data were collected hourly in units of volumetric water content using an in-situ soil moisture probe over 0-10cm soil depth.
 Hourly data was then averaged for a daily value.